 My experiences in academia familiarized me with academic writing conventions as well as with the research process itself.
 As both my graduate and honors undergraduate studies were interdisciplinary, I am adept at working with literature across a variety of fields and can help you render your ideas into more effective prose.
-I have edited papers in many disciplines, including family sociology, statistical research methodology, agricultural economics, labor economics, philosophy, education, and even medicine.
+I have edited papers in many disciplines, including family sociology, statistical research methodology, agricultural economics, labor economics, philosophy, literature, education, and even medicine.

 The Pennsylvania State University, Schreyer Honors College (2006)